Guide for Voting Assistance Officers

 - Current FPCAs and FWABs

-- Current Voting Assistance Guide (updates available at FVAP.gov)
+- Current Voting Assistance Guide (updates available online at

 - Recent news releases